 Annual surveys are to include reviewing records and history of rig maintenance measures against the specifications provided by the maintenance manual.

-Full mast check is to be carried out by an experienced technician, approved by the mastmaker, from top to bottom.
+Full RIG visual check is to be carried out by a Certified Rigger (see Annex 2 of Rules for the certification of service suppliers).